Safeguarding and Child Protection

 If the designated leads are unavailable or are the subject of a complaint, their duties will be carried out by the Head of School.

-· Every member of staff including volunteers working with children at our School are advised to maintain an attitude of ‘it could happen here’ where safeguarding is concerned.
+Every member of staff including volunteers working with children at our school is advised to maintain an attitude of ‘it could happen here’ where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outlined in this leaflet.

 Mandatory reporting duty (FGM)